 My favorite kind of Chinese chive cakes is the round, filled kind.
 I also like them steamed and not fried.
 But since I have not been able to perfect a recipe for that type of chive cakes (not much luck with many of the recipes out there including my mother’s), this has got to do for now.

 Though not my favorite, these crispy-on-the-outside-chewy-on-the-inside pan-fried cakes are a heck of a lot easier to make.
-There’s no need to pre-cook the dumpling dough; there’s no need to fill and pleat the dumplings (which requires the kind of dexterity I barely have).
+There’s no need to pre-cook the dumpling dough; there’s no need to fill and pleat the dumplings (which is harder to do than it looks).
 The only thing to watch out for is not to get carried away with the chives and add too much of them to the batter thinking it will improve the recipe.
-Too large an amount of chives results in the cakes not being to hold their shape very well when cut and pan-fried.
+Too large an amount of chives results in the cakes not being able to hold their shape very well when cut and pan-fried.

 Things to consider: